tweag/python-monorepo-example/content/blog/2019-11-28-PCF-makam-spec.md

 ---
-title: "How to make your papers run: <br/>Executable formal semantics for your language"
+title: "How to make your papers run:  Executable formal semantics for your language"
 shortTitle: "How to make your papers run"
 author: Teodoro Freund
-tags: internship, formal-methods
+tags: [internship, formal-methods]
 description: "How to use the Makam metalanguage to implement an executable formal semantics for a simple language."
 ---

 This post will show a simple example of how to use [Makam][makam-ref], a very powerful, not yet widely-known, programming language to specify executable semantics of a simply typed lambda calculus with recursion and numbers ([PCF][pcf-ref]).